OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-28.md

 ## 1 Samuel 28:16

-Samuel said, “Why then do you ask me, since the Lord has left you and has become your enemy?
+Samuel said, “Why then do you ask me, since the Lord has left you and is now opposed to you?

 ## 1 Samuel 28:17